“My child ate everything until he turned 2.” Sound familiar?

 Remember, the more variety you introduce, the easier variety gets.

 It’s circular logic but the more your kids get in the habit of eating different foods, the more easily they’ll accept different foods.
 Similarly, the more accustomed they are to eating the same stuff, the more that’s what they’ll demand.
-It’s all about habits.
+It’s all about creating good healthy eating habits.

 Source: Nicklaus, S. 2009.
 “Development of Food Variety in Children.”
 Appetite 52: 253-55.